shankarsridhar/ember-backstop-tutorial/README.md

 # Ember-Backstop Visual Regression Test Tutorial

+The ember-backstop test helper makes it wicked easy for you to add powerful visual tests to your ember app.
+This tutorial is designed to show you how in under 5 minutes!

 This tutorial starts with a fork of the EmberJS **Super Rentals** tutorial.
 We added the ember-backstop test helper to the project and configured everything for you so you can get right in and experience visual testing with everything all set up.
 Awesome.

 *This demo is based on the original working repository for the EmberJS Super Rentals tutorial.
 More info at https://guides.emberjs.com/current/tutorial/ember-cli/.*